 The cool part of the game is how often you “thought” you were taking a shortcut, doing something sneaky, discovering a path that is not the intended path and feeling smug.
 Well, that is how everybody felt, because that is the way you are supposed to go!
 For those of you that played and beat portal, trying playing it a second time, and avoid your gut instinct to take the shortcut and try it “the hard way.”
 You will find out that there is no hard way!
 You found the only way but the game let you believe you outsmarted it.

 That is the feeling games need to provide.
 Less tutorials!
 So many games beat you over the head with their “genius” mechanics because they are too afraid you might miss something.
 There is no discovery there, no sense of accomplishment.
 Let players discover things for themselves don’t be afraid of letting players be stuck for a while.
 The way games are going now, soon it will be unacceptable for a player to have to concentrate at all.
 Everything will need to be served to them on a text-heavy platter.
 I bet there are spells in Dungeon Master 2 I have never even seen and I think that is a really good thing.
 Can you think of any video games that made you feel like you outsmarted them?

 If you are interested in trying Dungeon Master 2 for yourself, you should!
-It’s free (download via abandonia) and I have instructions for getting a DOS emulator right here.
+It’s free (download via abandonia).
 You are on your own for getting Portal though.
-If you choose to play but don’t want to discover the magic on your own, I have created this handy spell guide fo your convenience.
+If you choose to play but don’t want to discover the magic on your own, I have created this handy spell guide for your convenience.